But he said to them, “It is I. Do not be afraid.” John 6:20

 and awesome things by the Red Sea.

-23 Therefore he said that he would destroy them,
+23 Therefore he said that he would have destroyed them,

-had Moses, his chosen, not stood before him in the breach,
+had Moses, his chosen, not stood before him in the gap,

-to turn away his wrath, so that he wouldn’t destroy them.
+to turn away his wrath, so that he would not destroy them.

 24 Yes, they despised the pleasant land.

 They did not believe his word,